How can we measure magnetism?

 then known about electricity and magnetism in four relatively simple

-mathematical formulae.
+mathematical formulas.
 Maxwell's equations,

 as we now call them, combined electricity and magnetism into a single,